eaton-lab/fundamentals/docs/class-biodiversity.md

 - **Evolution 5th edition, Chapter 3** (Natural Selection and Adaptation; 21 pages)
 This chapter delves into the process of *natural selection* how to define adaptations, and how adaptation has shaped the diversity of life.
-- **Evolution 5th edition, Chapter 5** (Genetical Theory of Natural Selection;
-32 pages) Introduces the mathematical framework for measuring selection and fitness.
 - complete Courseworks Quiz 3

 ---